 Moreover, federal authorities advise there are “multiple ways to make minutes available that are relatively unburdensome to both the institution and the requester.”
 And in fact, Penzenstadler said, “other universities keep these records in a way so they can be posted online without months of redactions.”

 Among the records at issue in USA Today’s request were those regarding a UW-Madison study on deadly pathogens that has drawn international concern about potential dangers to the public.

 But Barker said the UW considers the volume of requests it receives for such records to be “an unfair assault on academic freedom which we cannot condone or support.”
 He specifically mentioned “lethal pathogens,” along with records of research involving animals, stem cells and climate change, as the kind of requests for which the UW sought relief.

 Such disregard for Wisconsin’s tradition of open government, and for the public’s right to know, does not belong in the bowels of the state budget.
 The bowels, maybe, but not the budget.

 Your Right to Know is a monthly column distributed by the Wisconsin Freedom of Information Council (www.wisfoic.org), a nonprofit group dedicated to open government.
-Nick Penzenstadler, formerly with the Post-Crescent in Appleton, is a reporter for USA Today.
+Bill Lueders, a reporter with the Wisconsin Center for Investigative Journalism, is the group's president.